truenas/middleware/docs/userguide/freenas_cli.rst

 `man page <http://www.cyberciti.biz/files/tw_cli.8.html>`_
 as it describes the terminology and provides some usage examples.

-If you type :command:`tw_cli` in Shell, the prompt will change, indicating that you have entered interactive mode where you can run all sorts of maintenance commands on the controller and its arrays.
+If you type :command:`tw_cli` from the command line, the prompt will change, indicating that you have entered interactive mode where you can run all sorts of maintenance commands on the controller and its arrays.

 Alternately, you can specify one command to run.
 For example, to view the disks in the array::